 Series 7: Family Files, 1960-2000s.

-Roughly chronological within series except for Series 6, Name FIles, which is alphabetical by last name.
+Roughly chronological within series except for Series 6, Name Files, which is alphabetical by last name.

 Terms Governing Use:

 As a student leader of the Tallahassee CORE chapter, Patricia Stephens led a series of nonviolent sit-in protests at segregated lunch counters in Tallahassee.
 On February 20, 1960, during one of these sit-ins, Patricia and Priscilla Stephens and a group of fellow students were arrested.
-After refusing to pay the $300 fine, the Stephens sisters and six other students pioneered the nation's first "jail-in" in the student protest movement, spending 49 days of their 60-day sentence in jail.
+After refusing to pay the $300 fine, the Stephens sisters and six other students participated in one of the first jail-ins in the student protest movement, spending 49 days of their 60-day sentence in jail.
 As a result of their absence from school, the students were asked to withdraw from their universities and were placed on academic probation when they reapplied.
 That same spring, while participating in a march on the Capitol in Tallahassee, Patricia Stephens was hit in the face with tear gas at point blank range, leaving her with a permanent sensitivity to light.
 Although her education was continuously interrupted by protests, arrests, and speaking tours, Stephens eventually received her degree in 1965.

-In 1963, she married fellow civil rights activist, John Dorsey Due Jr., who was studying law at FAMU and later became a civil rights attorney.
+In 1963, she married fellow civil rights activist John Dorsey Due Jr., who was studying law at FAMU and later became a civil rights attorney.
 The Dues moved to Miami to raise their three daughters, Tananarive, Johnita, and Lydia.
 In Miami, Patricia Stephens Due held various positions with education and social service organizations, including the University of Miami.
 She and her oldest daughter, Tananarive, a novelist, co-wrote "Freedom in the Family: A Mother-Daughter Memoir of the Fight for Civil Rights," published in 2003.

-Throughout her life, Patricia Stephens Due remained active in the Civil Rights Movement, making appearances, accepting awards, giving speeches, and as a member and leader in many organizations, including CORE, the National Association for the Advancement of Colored People (NAACP), the Southern Christian Leadership Conference (SCLC) and the Student Nonviolent Coordinating Committee (SNCC).
-Among her awards and honors were the Eleanor Roosevelt Award for Outstanding Leadership, the Gandhi Award for Outstanding Work in Human Relations, the Florida Freedom Award from the NAACP and an honorary doctorate from FAMU.
+Throughout her life, Patricia Stephens Due remained active in the Civil Rights Movement, making appearances, accepting awards, giving speeches, and as a member and leader in many organizations, including CORE, the National Association for the Advancement of Colored People (NAACP), the Southern Christian Leadership Conference (SCLC), and the Student Nonviolent Coordinating Committee (SNCC).
+Among her awards and honors were the Eleanor Roosevelt Award for Outstanding Leadership, the Gandhi Award for Outstanding Work in Human Relations, the Florida Freedom Award from the NAACP, and an honorary doctorate from FAMU.

 In 2012, Patricia Stephens Due died of thyroid cancer at the age of 72.

 This collection documents the personal life and public activities of Patricia Stephens Due and her relationships with family and friends throughout her life.
 Most prominent in the collection are letters between Due and her sister, brother, parents, and other family members, friends, fellow civil rights activists, and supporters and opponents of her civil rights efforts.
-The collection also includes programs and itineraries from public appearances and events; Congress of Racial Equality (CORE) newsletters, field reports, and promotional materials; and articles regarding Due's activities, other civil rights activities and issues of importance or interest to Due.
-She maintained her papers in seven series which she designated in her files as Correspondence/Leon County Jail; CORE/Civil Rights; Post Civil Rights; Awards, Appearances, and Articles; Freedom in the Family; Name Files; and Family Files.
+The collection also includes programs and itineraries from public appearances and events; Congress of Racial Equality (CORE) newsletters, field reports, and promotional materials; and articles regarding Due's activities, other civil rights activities, and issues of importance or interest to Due.
+She maintained her papers in seven series that she designated in her files as Correspondence/Leon County Jail; CORE/Civil Rights; Post Civil Rights; Awards, Appearances, and Articles; Freedom in the Family; Name Files; and Family Files.

 Series 2: CORE/Civil Rights, 1960-2000s.
-This series includes CORE publications and promotional leaflets, the administrative records and reports of CORE, newspapers with articles about general civil rights issues and events and printouts of internet articles.
+This series includes CORE publications and promotional leaflets, the administrative records and reports of CORE, newspapers with articles about general civil rights issues and events, and printouts of internet articles.

 Series 3: Post Civil Rights, 1960-2000s.
-This series contains programs, schedules, agendas and announcements about civil rights remembrance events.
-This series contains many printed articles about civil rights issues, leaders, organizations and the Barack Obama presidential election.
-The series also contains personal and professional correspondence, copies of speeches delivered by Patricia Stephens Due and education related professional records.
+This series contains programs, schedules, agendas, and announcements about civil rights remembrance events.
+This series contains many printed articles about civil rights issues, leaders, organizations, and the Barack Obama presidential election.
+The series also contains personal and professional correspondence, copies of speeches delivered by Patricia Stephens Due, and education related professional records.

 Series 4: Awards, Appearances and Articles, 1960s-2000s.
 This series documents some of the awards that Patricia Stephens Due and/or John D. Due were nominated for or won.
 This section also contains invitations, agendas, programs and itineraries of events for which Patricia Stephens Due gave speeches.
-The majority of this series is copies of articles relating to Patricia Stephens Due, the Civil Rights Movement or miscellaneous subjects of interest.
+The majority of this series is copies of articles relating to Patricia Stephens Due, the Civil Rights Movement, or miscellaneous subjects of interest.
 The series also contains funeral programs and civil rights or cultural publications.

 Series 7: Family Files, 1960-2000s.
-This small series contains personal documents of the Due family including drafts of Patricia Stephens Due's resume, a copy of her Bachelor's Degree, a transcript of Priscilla Stephens Kruize's 1960 jail diary and miscellaneous fliers, articles and records about social, civil and professional organizations and activities.
+This small series contains personal documents of the Due family including drafts of Patricia Stephens Due's resume; a copy of her Bachelor's Degree; a transcript of Priscilla Stephens Kruize's 1960 jail diary; and miscellaneous fliers, articles, and records about social, civil, and professional organizations and activities.